justsong-lab/image-labeling/README.md

 + Image data and labels are stored in data.csv

 ## TODO
-- [ ] Allow users to select different data sets to contribute
+- [ ] Allow users to select different data sets to contribute.
 - [ ] For digital type images, press the number keys to quickly submit the data.
-- [ ] Allow users to view their own history and tasks to be completed
+- [ ] Allow users to view their own history and tasks to be completed.
+- [ ] Allow users to view existing data as images.
+- [ ] Refactoring projects with Vue.js

 ## Screenshots
 **Draw page**